Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

-\subsubsection{Evolution of Cosmological Parameters}
+\subsection{Evolution of cosmological parameters}

-Estimation of luminosity and redshift from the cosmological observables contributes to the determination of present Hubble parameter of the universe.
-Here, we studied the background evolution of the Hubble parameter making use of the Interacting THDE solution.
-The evolution of the Hubble Prameter with respect to the red shift along with the 36 $H(z)$ data points is obtained as shown in Figure \ref{HP_zplot}.
-The Hubble parameter decreases as the cosmic time evolves and the present value of the Hubble parameter is obtained as $69.246$ kms$^{-1}$Mpc$^{-1}$ which is slightly lower than the observational value $H_{0}=70.5 \pm 1.3$ kms$^{-1}$Mpc$^{-1}$ from WMAP + BAO + SN data \cite{Hinshaw2008FiveYearWM} and slightly higher than observational value $H_{0}=67.37 \pm 0.54$ kms$^{-1}$Mpc$^{-1}$ from Planck data \cite{Planck:2018vyg} assuming $\Lambda$CDM model.
-The evolution of apparent magnitude with respect to the red shift along with the 1048 SNe Ia data points is shown in Figure \ref{DM_zplot}.
-Both the error bar plots shows proximity between theoretical and observational results.\\~\\
+Estimating luminosity and redshift from the cosmological observables contributes to determining the present Hubble parameter of the universe.
+Here, we studied the background evolution of the Hubble parameter using the interacting THDE solution.
+The predicted evolution of the Hubble parameter with redshift using this model has been compared with the 36 $H(z)$ data points and is shown in Fig. \ref{HP_zplot}.
+The Hubble parameter decreases as the cosmic time evolves and the present value of the Hubble parameter is obtained as $68.867^{+1.199}_{-1.159}$ kms$^{-1}$Mpc$^{-1}$ (fourth dataset) and $68.672^{+1.196}_{-1.141}$ kms$^{-1}$Mpc$^{-1}$ (sixth dataset) which is slightly lower than the observational value $H_{0}=70.5 \pm 1.3$ kms$^{-1}$Mpc$^{-1}$ from WMAP + BAO + SN data \cite{Hinshaw2008FiveYearWM} and slightly higher than observational value $H_{0}=67.37 \pm 0.54$ kms$^{-1}$Mpc$^{-1}$ from Planck data \cite{Planck:2018vyg} assuming $\Lambda$CDM model.
+The estimated present value of the Hubble parameter in our model is close to the best estimated values of Hubble parameter in interacting and non interacting THDE models with Hubble horizon and future event horizon as IR cutoff \cite{saridakis2018holographic,d2019holographic,sadri2019observational}.
+The theoretical evolution of apparent magnitude with respect to the redshift using this model is compared with the 1048 SNe Ia data points as shown in Fig. \ref{DM_zplot}.
+Both the error bar plots show proximity between theoretical and observational results.

 The deceleration parameter which measures the rate of cosmic expansion is obtained in the following form